andrey-kuprianov/systems-made-simple/_posts/2024-07-07-solarkraft-monitor-verification.md

 - Apalache is a _general purpose_ model checker, in that it performs _invariant checking_: given an initial system state $$\mathit{Init}$$, an encoding of the system transitions (the _next-state relation_) $$\mathit{Next}$$, and an encoding of a supposed system invariant $$\mathit{Inv}$$, it checks whether the invariant does indeed hold in all system states reachable from the initial one by executing system transitions.
 - Apalache is a _bounded_ model checker: it can check invariants only in states reachable in a certain number of transition steps (the execution bound $$\mathit{Length}$$, say 1, 5, or 10) from the initial state.
-- Apalache is a _symbolic_ model checker, i.e. it encodes the the verification conditions symbolically, as formulas in certain logical theories, and passes the resulting encoding to _SMT solvers_, which are specialized tools for solving massive volumes of equations.
+- Apalache is a _symbolic_ model checker, i.e. it encodes the the verification conditions symbolically, as formulas in certain logical theories, and passes the resulting encoding to _Satisfiability Modulo Theories (SMT) solvers_, which are specialized tools for solving massive volumes of math equations.

 We employ Apalache by encoding monitor verification conditions as an invariant checking problem.
 For any given blockchain environment $$E_i$$, the transaction pre-state $$S_i$$, the transaction being executed $$T_i$$, the transaction execution result $$X_i$$, the transaction post-state $$S_{i+1}$$, as well as any of the above verification conditions $$\mathit{VC}$$, we execute Apalache using the following encoding: